C0deWiser/workflow-/README.md

 Eloquent query for the workflow items can be filtered (to only leave the allowed items) by calling the `filter` method on the before-mentioned service.

-#### Configuring permissions

-Configuring is not done as a part of this extension, because it would require some kind of interface.
-Await for the administration interface package from the `Media101` vendor.
-In the meantime, permissions can be added manually into the database table.